elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_intro.md

 # Elm Intro

+We're going to build the front-end of our application using the Elm language.
+That's going to involve using data from our back-end Phoenix application, and using it in an Elm single page application.
+Then we'll also use Elm to start building minigames for our platform.
+But before we get into all that, let's take a quick look about what Elm is, how it works, and why we want to use Elm.

+## Intro

 Elm is likely to look and feel a little foreign at first.
 But don't let that scare you away, because it's a _very_ strong language that can be _very_ nice to work with.